-Player: A player must be fully retired for five years before being eligible for Enshrinement.
-He/she may then be considered for Enshrinement in the sixth year of retirement.
+Player: A player must be fully retired for four seasons before being eligible for Enshrinement.
+He/she may then be considered for Enshrinement in the fifth year of retirement.
 Should a player come out of retirement for a short period of time, as defined by the BHOF, his/her case and eligibility for Enshrinement shall be reviewed on an individual basis.

-Coach: A coach must be either fully retired for five years or, if still an active coach, have coached as either a fulltime assistant or head coach on the high school and/or college and/or professional level for a minimum of 25 years.
-That person will then be considered for Enshrinement in the sixth year of retirement or 26th year of active coaching.
+Coach: A coach must be either fully retired for four seasons or, if still an active coach, have coached as either a fulltime assistant or head coach on the high school and/or college and/or professional level for a minimum of 25 years.
+That person will then be considered for Enshrinement in the fifth year of retirement or 26th year of active coaching.

-Referee: A referee must be fully retired for five years or, if still an active referee, have been an active referee for a minimum of 25 years.
-That person will then be considered for Enshrinement in the sixth year of retirement or 26th year of refereeing.
+Referee: A referee must be fully retired for four seasons or, if still an active referee, have been an active referee for a minimum of 25 years.
+That person will then be considered for Enshrinement in the fifth year of retirement or 26th year of refereeing.